 – Smart Watch to measure your time and vitals

-The following training plan is designed for beginners and should be used in combination with proper strength training
+The following 10k training plan is designed for beginner runners by an experienced running coach and should be used in combination with proper strength training

-week 10: race day! if you feel ready to do a 10k race, make sure you get a suitable distance and gain experience gradually.
+week 10: race day!
+If you feel ready to do a 10k race, ensure you get a suitable distance and gradually gain experience.

-Hope this was helpful ! remember – it takes time to get to your goal.
-No matter what that is: lose weight or improve performance – you will achieve the goal if you focus and work hard for it ! do not hesitate to ask us questions via social media.
+Remember – it takes time to get to your goal pace.
+But, no matter what that is: lose weight or improve performance – you will achieve the goal if you focus and work hard.

 1) Apple series 6– if you wear an apple watch, look for model number A1550 with bluetooth 4.0 low energy (LE). it allows you to connect with cardio equipment as well.